malvarius/liri-node-app/README.md

 Short Plot: A miserable conman and his partner pose as Santa and his Little Helper to rob department stores on Christmas Eve.
 But they run into
 problems when the conman befriends a troubled kid.
 Main Actors: Billy Bob Thornton, Tony Cox, Brett Kelly, Lauren Graham

+**Your own api keys will be needed in a .env file to use this and will look as follows:**
+SPOTIFY_ID=yourSpotifyIDhere
+SPOTIFY_SECRET=yourSpotifysecrethere
+OMDBkey=yourOMDBkeyhere
+bandsKey=bandsintownkeyhere

+**As well as you will need the following node packages:**
+axios
+spotify-web-api-node
+dotenv